AndreasMadsen/immortal/README.md

 > code.
 It is the authors hope that other deamon modules will abstract upon this,
 > so the never ending deamon problem can be solved.

+## Deprecated

+At the time this module was written (`~ node 0.6`) there was no good solution for running unattached processes.
+However this feature is now native to node and with that comes much better ways of dealing with demonization than this solution.

 ## Supported by

 |              | **Mac OS X**        | **Linux**           | **Windows**        |